 Herpes test results with an index range between 1.1 and 3.5 have a chance of being a false positive.
 A herpes confirmation test (also know as the herpes inhibition test) is available to rule out false positive results.
 Call 866-749-6269 to inquire about the herpes inhibition test.

 STDs are common, but all are treatable and many are curable.
 All infections are best treated when diagnosed early through STD testing.
 Our network of on-staff physicians can prescribe antibiotics to cure chlamydia, gonorrhea and trichomoniasis.
 Medication to treat herpes outbreaks is also available.
 Doctors will call in a prescription to the local pharmacy of your choice.

 Yes.
-Doctor's consultation is included with your purchase at no additional charge.
-Call our STD counselors to set up an appointment.
+Doctor's consultation is available with your purchase, just call our STD counselors to set up an appointment. (additional charges may apply)

 Yes.
 When positive for curable STDs like chlamydia, gonorrhea or trichomoniasis, it's critical that all partners have STD testing performed and are treated properly to avoid reinfection.
 Be sure to abstain from sex for 10 days after taking antibiotics to allow the medication to work properly.
 After completing treatment, a confirmation STD test can determine whether the infection has been cured.

 HSV-1 is oral herpes, the virus that causes cold sores.
 It's very common; in fact, it affects 50 to 80 percent of the population.
 Most people acquire this virus during childhood through a casual kiss from a relative or through sharing a drink–not from sexual means.
 Those positive with this virus don't need to abstain from sex or take any special precautions, except to avoid oral sex during outbreaks.
 If you suffer from frequent cold sores, treatment to suppress outbreaks is available from staff doctors.